 - Once streets are cleared, we clear snow in the priority order of: park roads, park parking lots, perimeter sidewalks, interior sidewalks, then trails.

-- We keep two staff members from helping clear streets to clear the Community Recreation Centers, Gray’s Lake Park any shelter rentals.
+- We keep four staff members from helping clear streets to clear the Community Recreation Centers, Gray’s Lake Park any shelter rentals.

 - Cemetery staff handles clearing the cemetery roads.

 - We allow ice skating on the ponds in Witmer Park, MacRae Park and Greenwood Park.
 Staff checks the ice thickness and posts a green flag when conditions are safe.